 Maximum security through multi-factor authentication

 To maximize your account security, you can activate multi-factor authentication in the profile settings.
-This means that, in addition to your password, you also need a code generated by an authenticator app on your smartphone to log into your Tesla account.
-Which of these third-party apps (e.g. B. Google Authenticator, Microsoft Authenticator) you use doesn't matter to Tesla.
+This means that, in addition to your password, you will also need a code generated by an authenticator app on your smartphone to log into your Tesla account.
+Incidentally, Tesla does not care which of these third-party apps (e.g. Google Authenticator, Microsoft Authenticator) you use.

 Blinker stoppen